Article 11.3 - Appeals & Variances

 Each member and alternate shall be appointed by the Town Board for a term of three years.
-In appointing the original members or in the filling of vacancies caused by the expiration of the terms of existing members, the Town Board may appoint certain members for less than three years to the end that thereafter the terms of all members shall not expire at the same time.
+The terms of membership shall be staggered; therefore, in appointing the original members or in the filling of vacancies caused by the expiration of the terms of existing members, the Town Board may appoint certain members for less than three years to the end that thereafter the terms of all members shall not expire at the same time.
 The expiration date for each term shall be the 30th day of June of the year in which said term is to expire and the term of office of the succeeding member shall begin on the 1st day of July.
-If the original members are appointed such that their terms of office begin prior to a July 1 date, such terms of original members shall be extended by the period of time between their appointment and June 30 of the year of their appointment, it being the intent of this proviso that original members shall serve terms of one, two, or three years plus a period of time between their initial appointments and June 30 of the year of their initial appointments.
-A retiring member shall be eligible for reappointment to succeed himself.
-For purposes of this section, original appointments refer to members and alternates appointed upon first establishment of the Board of Adjustment, and also to members and alternates appointed to newly created seats upon any expansion of the Board of Adjustment.
+If the original members are appointed such that their terms of office begin prior to a July 1 date, such terms of original members shall be extended by the period of time between their appointment and June 30th of the year of their appointment, it being the intent of this proviso that original members shall serve terms of one, two, or three years plus a period of time between their initial appointments and June 30th of the year of their initial appointments.
+For purposes of this section, original appointments refer to members and alternates appointed upon first establishment of the Board of Adjustment, and to members and alternates appointed to newly created seats upon any expansion of the Board of Adjustment.

 c) Extraterritorial Members.